Introduction to Tennessee’s Intestacy Law

 Dying without a will is unfortunately very common.
 If you die without a will, your property will likely go through a court process called probate and will ultimately be distributed according to Tennessee’s intestacy law.
 Here are some common events that may happen if you die intestate:

 - Your immediate next of kin, whoever they are, will likely inherit your property first.
 If you die intestate, everything goes to your next of kin.
 Your next of kin are the people who have the closest relation to you.
 Your children are first in line, along with your spouse if you are married at the time of your death.
 Otherwise, it’s your closest relatives.
 For example, say you die intestate without a spouse, children, or parents.
 Your next of kin could be your much younger half-sister or a cousin you’ve never met.
 Whoever fits the “closest living relative(s)” criteria will inherit everything after the estate pays your debts and taxes.

-If you’ve recently lost a loved one who did not have a will and you have questions about the administration of their estate, you should speak to a probate attorney for guidance.
+If you’ve recently lost a loved one who did not have a will and have questions about their estate’s administration, you should speak to a probate attorney for guidance.
 If you need assistance, we invite you to contact us to schedule a consultation.